Ellen C. Masonius

 Ellen is the 1983 Kerwin Award recipient, The Margaret M. and James J. Kerwin awards are given each year to the outstanding male and female basketball players in the Jersey Shore.
 In that same year she was awarded the MVP in the New Jersey State All-Star game.
 Ellen reached the 1000 point mark on two occasions, first in 1979 at St. Catharine Grammar School and then again at St Rose High School.
 During her NCAA Intercollegiate years, her awards included the Unsung Hero Award 1987 and the All Time Assist Leader in that same year for the St. Joseph’s University Basketball Team where she received a Bachelor of Science in Food Marketing.

-A mother of five daughters and five sons, Ellen resides in Spring Lake, New Jersey with her husband, TJ of 29 years.
+A mother of five daughters and five sons, Ellen resides in Belmar, New Jersey with her husband, TJ of 29 years.